 IVPN is a small service registered in the tiny British protectorate of Gibraltar, which is on the south coast of Spain.
 It began offering VPN and privacy services in 2009, and today, IVPN has over 24,000 daily users.

 The company is a small one.
 It offers only a handful of server locations compared to giants like NordVPN.
 However, it’s boutique-style service also has strengths.
+We have reviewed many VPN services and IVPN was particularly effective with Amazon's Firestick.

 You might have noticed the words “British” and “Gibraltar” above, but don’t worry.
 Gibraltar is subject to a provision in the UK’s Data Protection Act of 2004 that allows Gibraltar citizens to keep their information private and requires businesses to respect user data.
 Plus, the service doesn’t track or record any—we mean any—of your data, so IVPN couldn’t share your information if it wanted to.